todogroup/todogroup.org/content/en/blog/top-ospo-resources.md

 ---

-# Top OSPO resources to explore in August

 At TODO we are taking a short break from our [monthly community calls](https://github.com/todogroup/ospology#-community) during August.
 The good news is that this might be a great chance to start learning something new from a community!
 These are some of the most popular resources powered by TODO, helpful sources of information to read through and maybe be inspired by open source leaders involved in OSPOs.